nlehir/phantom_opera/README.md

 ## Additional information

-you can set the level of importance of the logging messages :
+You can set the level of importance of the logging messages :
 - sent to text files
 - sent to the console

+## Difference between
+Brown character : takes the moved character to his final position, instead of any position on the path taken by the brown character.

 ## Todo